-As in the existing Law, either umpire will call and signal Dead ball immediately if the wicket-keeper transgresses this Law, since the 'illegal' movement is likely to occur before the bowler has released the ball.
-He will call No ball as soon as applicable after the delivery of the ball if the wicket-keeper transgresses Law 40.3 27.5 Restriction on actions of wicket-keeper e opinion of either umpire, the wicket-keeper interferes with the striker's right to ball and to guard his wicket, clause 20.4.2.6 (Umpire calling and signalling Dead all apply. ver, either umpire considers that the interference by the wicket-keeper was wilful, use 41.4 (Deliberate attempt to distract striker) shall also apply.
-27.6 Interference with wicket-keeper by striker the wick ying at the ball or in the legitimate defence of his wicket, the striker interferes with tet-keeper, he shall not be out except as provided for in clause 37.3 (Obstructing om being caught).
-28 THE FIELDER 28.1 Protective equipment Playing Condition (P/C) 28.1 This clause is not targeted towards fielders calling for guards. of the u helmets and other protective equipment from the boundary / dressing room.
-This clause deals with the wicket keeper and other on field fieldsman changing (those around the bat) position and corresponding protective equipment and wasting time.
+As in the existing Law, either umpire will call and signal Dead ball immediately if the wicket- keeper transgresses this Law, since the 'illegal' movement is likely to occur before the bowler has released the ball.
+He will call No ball as soon as applicable after the delivery of the ball if the wicket-keeper transgresses Law 40.3 27.5 Restriction on actions of wicket-keeper play the e opinion of either umpire, the wicket-keeper interferes with the striker's right to ball and to guard his wicket, clause 20.4.2.6 (Umpire calling and signalling Dead all apply. ever, either umpire considers that the interference by the wicket-keeper was wilful, huse 41.4 (Deliberate attempt to distract striker) shall also apply.
+27.6 Interference with wicket-keeper by striker If, in playing at the ball or in the legitimate defence of his wicket, the striker interferes with the wicket-keeper, he shall not be out except as provided for in clause 37.3 (Obstructing a ball from being caught).
+28 THE FIELDER 28.1 Protective equipment Playing Condition (P/C) 28.1 This clause is not targeted towards fielders calling for guards. er other than the wicket-keeper shall be permitted to wear gloves or external leg In addition, protection for the hand or fingers may be worn only with the consent helmets and other protective equipment from the boundary / dressing room.
+This clause deals with the wicket keeper and other on field fieldsman changing (those around the bat) position and corresponding protective equipment and wasting time. of the u mpires.
 Should a wicket keeper need to be substituted then the protective equipment should be exchanged as quickly as possible.
 The main occurrence where this clause may need to be considered is where close in fielders swap or move positions and do so likewise with "internal" shin guards, boxes and helmets.
 The Umpires are to be proactive in this area and for such exchanging of equipment to take place between overs or at drinks breaks.
 In order to speed up play, fielders are expected to leave the field to either put on or take off protective equipment such as internal leg guards for spinners just prior to or just after their spells.
 This should be done just outside the field of play and under the sight of the umpires.
 This includes broken equipment.
 28.2 Fielding the ball 28.2.1 A fielder may field the ball with any part of his person (see paragraph 12 of Appendix A), except as in clause Error!
-Reference source not found However, he will be deemed to have fielded the ball illegally if, while the ball is in play he wilfully: 28.2.1.1 uses anything other than part of his person to field the ball extends his clothing with his hands and uses this to field the ball 28.2.1.2 discards a piece of clothing, equipment or any other object which subsequently makes contact with the ball Law 41.5 Mock fielding is feigning possession and/or disposal of the ball with the intent to deceive the batsmen.
+Reference source not found However, he will be deemed to have fielded the ball illegally if, while the ball is in play he wilfully: 28.2.1.1 uses anything other than part of his person to field the ball 28.2.1.2 extends his clothing with his hands and uses this to field the Law 41.5 Mock fielding is feigning possession and/or disposal of the ball with the intent to deceive the batsmen.
 In most cases, this deception is intended to prevent an additional run being taken.
+28.2.1.2 extends his clothing with his hands and uses this to held the ball 28.2.1.3 discards a piece of clothing, equipment or any other object which subsequently makes contact with the ball